selveszero/GomoBot/README.md

 https://github.com/LayneIns/Deep-Q-Learning-for-Gomoku.git

-We also attempted our own implementation of DQN in the colab file DQN_from_scratch.ipynb
+We also attempted our own implementation of DQN in the colab file DQN_Gomoku_from_scratch.ipynb